Versus

 Bloodlust is clearly the harder level: longer, denser, and built from the ground up to surpass its predecessor.
 But Bloodbath is the reason it exists at all.

 One is the icon; the other is the monster that icon inspired.
-They share a song, a look, and a lineage, separated by two and a half years and about 96,000 attempts.
+They share a song, a look, and a lineage, separated by distinct historical verification records.

 Related: The History of Bloodbath, Bloodbath vs Cataclysm, and The Apocalyptic Trilogy.